-Doug Reina is a Pollock-Krasner grant recipient whose studio is in Setauket, New York.
+Doug Reina is a two time Pollock-Krasner grant recipient whose studio is in Setauket, New York.

 Reina is a full-time artist who creates work both on location, as well as in his studio of the landscapes and people that are part of his life.

 Reina's artwork has been exhibited in galleries, museums and public and private collections on Long Island, with some exposure in New York City, Connecticut and Florida as well.

 Galleries and museums that have exhibited his work include: